-This parable of Jesus' is found in Matthew 18 and in Luke 15.
-He opens it by asking what should a good shepherd do if one of his sheep is lost (Matthew 18:12).
-He answers his own question by stating the keeper of the flock would leave the 99 sheep that are not lost to pursue the one that is.
+Jesus opens his parable by asking what should a good shepherd do if one of the animals in his flock is lost (Matthew 18:12).
+He answers his own question by stating the keeper of the flock would leave the 99 sheep that he has and pursue the one that strayed.
 When the sheep is found the shepherd is said to be happier at finding it than the fact that the rest of the flock was not lost (verse 13).

-The main characters of this story are used only as an analogy that tie human emotions and logic to the emotions and logic of God and help us better understand how He thinks.
+The main characters of this story are used only as an analogy that tie human emotions and logic to the emotions and logic of God to help us better understand how He thinks.